Click here if you would like to go to our northern Colorado site.

 Cost factor #4: Professional vs DIY installation

-Opting for professional installation will raise the overall cost of your HVAC UV light installation by $100–$300.
+Opting for professional installation will raise the overall cost of your HVAC UV light installation.

 But be warned: You risk losing a lot more money in the long term if you try a DIY UV light installation.